 The Community Foundation makes grants to nonprofit programs that make Long Beach a better place to live.
-Grants are generated in several ways:
+Grants are generated in the following ways.

-- By the board of directors who develop strategic areas of focus that will enable nonprofits to leverage their resources and meet the Community Foundation’s criteria of addressing critical, new and emerging needs in our city.
+(current deadline 5/30/2019) LCBF’s Board of Directors develops strategic areas of focus that will enable nonprofits to leverage their resources and meet the Community Foundation’s criteria of addressing critical, new, and emerging needs in our city.

-- By the John S. and James L. Knight Foundation for whom LBCF serves as local granting agent.
+LBCF serves as a local granting agent for The John S. and James L. Knight Foundation.
 In 2010 Knight announced an initiative with community foundations to promote and support “informed, engaged communities”.
-In Long Beach up to $2.5 million has been invested in Knight’s Donor Advised Fund.
+In Long Beach, up to $2.5 million has been invested in Knight’s Donor Advised Fund.
 This fund is managed like an endowment with 4-7% being awarded in grants to the community each year.

 The Long Beach Navy Memorial Heritage Association will award grants between $5,000 and $50,000 for qualified historic preservation projects in the City of Long Beach.